 Terms of Reference

-2.1 The Advisory Group shall consist of ten members.
+2.1 The Committee shall consist of twelve members.

-2.4 EUSA shall appoint, on an annual basis, a representative to be a member of the Advisory Group.
-This will normally be the Vice President Services of EUSA who will remain a member of the Advisory Group for the length of their term of office.
+2.3 The Students’ Association shall appoint, on an annual basis, a representative to be a member of the Committee.
+This will normally be the Vice-President Education of the Students’ Association who will remain a member of the Committee for the length of their term of office.

-2.5 Court shall appoint a member of the Advisory Group on the recommendation of the Nominations Committee.
+2.5 Court shall appoint members of the Knowledge Strategy Committee on the recommendation of the Nominations Committee.

-2.7 The term of office of the Court member will be no longer than their membership of Court unless otherwise determined by Court and shall normally be for a maximum of three years.
+2.7 The term of office of members appointed by Court will be for a maximum of three years.

-2.10 All members of EFAG are expected to comply with the University’s Code of Conduct as set out in the University’s Handbook and declare any interests which may conflict with their responsibilities as members of the Advisory Group.
+2.11 All members of the Knowledge Strategy Committee are expected to comply with the University’s Code of Conduct as set out in the University’s Handbook and declare any interests which may conflict with their responsibilities as members of the Knowledge Strategy Committee.

-2.11 Other individuals from within or outwith the University may also be invited to attend meetings from time to time, to provide the Advisory Group with information on specific items on the agenda.
+2.13 Other individuals from within or out with the University may also be invited to attend meetings from time to time to provide the Committee with information on specific items on the agenda.

-3.1 The Advisory Group will meet as required to fulfil its remit and will meet at least three times each academic year.
-With the prior approval of the Convener of the Advisory Group, urgent matters may be considered through correspondence.
+3.1 The Committee will meet as required to fulfil its remit and will meet at least twice in each academic year.
+Meetings may be held in person or virtually by the means of videoconference, teleconference or other means.
+With the prior approval of the Convener of the Committee urgent matters may be considered through correspondence.

-3.2 Meetings will be timetabled on an annual basis and will take account of the schedule for University Executive meetings to ensure appropriate reporting.
+3.2 Meetings will be timetabled on an annual basis and will take account of the schedule for Court and Senate meetings to ensure appropriate reporting.

-3.3 Minutes, agendas and papers will normally be circulated to members of the Advisory Group at least five days in advance of the meeting.
+3.3 Minutes, agendas and papers will normally be circulated to members of the Committee at least five working days in advance of the meeting.
 Late papers may be circulated up to two days before the meeting.
-Only in the case of extreme urgency and with the agreement of the Convener will papers be tabled at meetings of the Advisory Group.
+Only in the case of extreme urgency and with the agreement of the Convener will papers be tabled at meetings of the Committee.

 3.4 Non-contentious or urgent matters not on the agenda may be considered at a meeting subject to the agreement of the Convener of the meeting and the majority of members present.